walknight/ci-rest-server/readme.rst

 Changelog and New Features
 **************************

+v1.2
+- Add OTP in rest config so you can use with or without OTP

 v1.0
 - Init Codeigniter Framework
 - Add library Rest Server
 - Add Auth Register and Login

 *******************
 Server Requirements